Union Mills railway station: Ivo Peters

 Other notable filming that took place here includes the work of renowned railway photographer Ivo Peters who visited the island to record its transport networks in 1961, 1963 and 1968 and favoured this location for its picturesque backdrop of rhododendrons and other flora.

 Church Services

-For many years an open air church service took place at the nearby Braddan Church, which was served by its own Sundays-only request stop.
-Heavy trains from Douglas served these enormously popular religious ceremonies until the final years of the railway, and trains would drop off their passengers at Kirk Braddan before carrying on to Union Mills so that locomotives could re-position to the opposite end of their trains before drawing forward to collect returning passengers.
+For many years, an open air church service took place at the nearby Braddan Church, which was served by its own Sundays-only request stop.
+Heavy trains from Douglas served these ceremonies until the final years of the railway, and trains would drop off their passengers at Kirk Braddan before carrying on to Union Mills so that locomotives could re-position to the opposite end of their trains before drawing forward to collect returning passengers.

 With trains of twelve bogie carriage not uncommon on these services as well as supplemental services by the diesel raicars, this is one of the reasons the passing loop at the station was so long.
 The practice of dedicated church trains was still carried out until the summer of 1968 which proved to be the Peel Line's final year of operation, with buses taking over from the following year.